-In November 2016 Pfizer discontinued it and started only producing Premique low dose.
+In November 2016 Pfizer discontinued Premique 0.625mg/5mg and started only producing Premique low dose.

-Meanwhile if you have run out of Premique low dose we suggest you contact your GP, who will be able to suggest an alternative.
+In this situation we would advise you to order further supplies of Premique low dose a week or two earlier than required to allow time for delivery to your pharmacy.
+Meanwhile if do run out we suggest you contact your GP, who will be able to suggest an alternative.

 What is Premique?